mrazomej/phd/src/chapter_02/section_05_results.md

 repressor copy number and DNA binding energy--appear as distinct physical parameters within our model.
-While the single data set in [@Fig:ch2_fig04](D) could also be fit using a Hill function, such an analysis would be unable to predict any of the other curves in the figure (see Appendix XXX).
-Phenomenological expressions such as the Hill function can describe data, but lack predictive power and are thus unable to build our intuition, help us design *de novo* input-output functions, or guide future experiments [@Kuhlman2007;
+While the single data set in [@Fig:ch2_fig04](D) could also be fit using a Hill function, such an analysis would be unable to predict any of the other curves in the figure (see Chapter 4).
+Phenomenological expressions such as the Hill function can describe data, but lack predictive power and are thus unable to build our intuition, help us design *de novo* input-output functions, or guide future experiments [@Kuhlman2007; @Murphy2007].
-@Murphy2007].

 ![**Predicting induction profiles for different biological control parameters.**
 (A) We can quantitatively tune $R$ via ribosomal binding site (RBS)